Seeking Spiritual Guidance

 According to Weidner, at the beginning of our lives, the flow of energy is expansive and smooth, so that a day feels as if it will go on forever.
 Age 1 to 18 represents a person's golden age.
 Then time speeds up a little as the energy current accelerates in their silver age from 19 to 36.
 In their bronze age, 26 to 54, life moves much faster, creating stress at a time when the body feels heavier and moves with more difficulty.
 The iron age of 54 to 72 is where time seems to fly, while bodies harden and people become more set in their ways.
 After we die, the spirit leaves the body, potentially to be reborn into a new golden age.

 Operating on this same principle, Earth has world ages of its own.
-Some 2012 investigators hypothesize that these ages (golden, silver, etc.) rise and fall according to a 26,000-year astronomical cycle called the Precession of the Equinoxes.
-Citing the Mayan calendar, Vedic scriptures and even modern physics, Weidner explains how the planet may now be reaching the end of its Iron Age, which began around 3100 B.C.
+Some 2012 investigators hypothesized that these ages (golden, silver, etc.) rise and fall according to a 26,000-year astronomical cycle called the Precession of the Equinoxes.
+Citing the Mayan calendar, Vedic scriptures and even modern physics, Weidner explains in his book how the planet may now be reaching the end of its Iron Age, which began around 3100 B.C.

 Curiously, even primitive tribes in western Africa refer to a vortex in their mythology.
 As the Hopi text quoted above indicates, each of us has an axis or backbone like the Earth's, down which a current of electro-magnetic energy flows, and then back up along the sides of our bodies.
 The axis route also serves as a pathway for contact with the cosmos.
-The Hopis speak of the need to keep the top of our heads soft and permeable in order to receive this intuitive intelligence.
+Tribal people speak of the need to keep the top of our heads soft and permeable in order to receive this intuitive intelligence from the heavens above.

 2012 Survival Guide: A practical planner for the worst case scenario